-Our model investigates the extent to which newly detected species are likely to be similar to previously detected close relatives, but "previously detected" may in clude a significant time span.
-Thus, the observation of underdispersion may not reflect a lack of importance of competition per se.
-However, testing whether new species detections are likely after a close relative has already been detected has relevance; for instance in human microbiome systems it may be beneficial to understand if a pathogen’s probability of detection may be higher if a conspecific strain was previously observed [26,28].
-Approaches that consider only recent community membership may more directly inform hypotheses regarding direct competition, or regarding more recent detection of close relatives.
+Our model investigates the extent to which newly recruited species are likely to be similar to previously recruited close relatives, but "previously recruited" may in clude a significant time span.
+Thus, the observation of underdispersion may not reflect a lack of importance of competition between close relatives per se.
+However, asking whether new species recruitment is likely after recruitment of a close relative has relevance; for instance in human microbiome systems it may be beneficial to understand if a pathogen’s probability of recruitment may be higher if a conspecific strain was previously observed [26,28].
+Approaches that consider only recent community membership may more directly inform hypotheses regarding direct competition between close relatives, or regarding more recent recruitment of close relatives.
 For this reason, we included a sliding-window analysis of 5-day intervals for a subset of intensively-sampled data, and showed significant underdispersion in a majority of windows analyzed (Fig. S3).
 This type of analysis can satisfy the issue of recency when using our model, but only when data collection is sufficiently frequent.